Generalized cones as Lorentzian length spaces: Causality, curvature, and singularity theorems: Synthetic singularity theorems for generalized cones

 For (ii), since $f$ is non-constant we have $f'(s_0)\neq 0$ for some $s_0$.
 If $f'(s_0)<0$, then $u(s_0)<0$ and we get a contradiction to $b=\infty$ as in (i).
 If $f'(s_0)>0$, we can again just reverse the time orientation to get $\tilde{f}'(-s_0)<0$ and a contradiction to $a=-\infty$. \end{proof}

 \begin{rem} If $(X,h)$ is a smooth $n$-dimensional Riemannian manifold, then $Y=I\times_f X$ with metric $g=-dt^2+f(t)^2 h$ is a smooth Lorentzian manifold and we may compare Corollary \ref{cor:singthm} with the Hawking singularity theorem and the Lorentzian Myers' theorem (\cite[Thm.~55A and 55B]{ONe:83}, \cite[Thm.~11.9]{BEE:96}) applied to $Y$.
 A key assumption in both these theorems is a bound on the timelike Ricci curvature, which is implied by certain sectional curvature bounds: In any smooth $(n+1)$-dimensional Lorentzian manifold a bound on timelike sectional curvatures from below/above by $K$ implies a bound on the timelike Ricci curvature from above/below by $-n\,K$.
-However, even in the smooth setting it is not known, to the best of our knowledge, if a bound on merely the \emph{timelike} sectional curvatures, which is strictly weaker than assuming a sectional curvature bound in the sense of \cite{AB:08}, will imply triangle comparison for \emph{timelike} triangles, i.e., a timelike curvature bound as in \cite{KS:18}, or vice versa.
+However, even in the smooth setting it is not known, to the best of our knowledge, if a bound on merely the \emph{timelike} sectional curvatures, which is strictly weaker than assuming a sectional curvature bound in the sense of \cite[Eq.~(1.1)]{AB:08}, will imply triangle comparison for \emph{timelike} triangles, i.e., a timelike curvature bound as in \cite{KS:18}, or vice versa.
+To be more precise, let $(M,g)$ be a smooth Lorentzian manifold that has timelike sectional curvatures bounded below by some $K\in\R$, then it is unclear if $(M,g)$ (viewed as a \LLSn) has timelike curvature bounded below by $K$ in the sense of triangle comparison with $\mathbb{L}^2(K)$.
 Thus, a timelike curvature bound as in \cite{KS:18} might in general not imply the corresponding timelike Ricci curvature bounds.
 However, in the specific warped product setting we are considering, the following simple relationship holds: For any $V\in TX$ we have $\mathrm{Ric}(\partial_t,\partial_t)=-n\frac{f''}{f} =-n\mathcal{K}(\partial_t,V)$, where $\mathcal{K}(\partial_t,V)$ denotes the sectional curvature of the timelike plane spanned by $\partial_t$ and $V$.
 So Theorem \ref{thm:singthm} shows that triangle comparison for \emph{timelike} triangles implies both a bound on the sectional curvatures of all timelike planes orthogonal to $X$ and on $\mathrm{Ric}(\partial_t,\partial_t)$.
 More specifically, timelike curvature bounded below by $K$ implies that $\mathrm{Ric}(\partial_t,\partial_t)\geq -nK$.

 Now the comparison with Hawking's theorem is straightforward: It is well known that the key assumptions for Hawking's theorem to hold boil down to $\mathrm{Ric} (\dot{\gamma},\dot{\gamma})\geq 0$ for all timelike unit speed geodesics $\gamma $ starting orthogonally to an initial Cauchy surface $\Sigma$ with mean curvature $H_\Sigma <\beta <0$.
 In our warped product we may take $\Sigma$ to be of the form $\{t_0\}\times X$.
 Then the mean curvature $H_\Sigma $ equals $n \frac{f'(t_0)}{f(t_0)}$ and $\dot{\gamma}(t)=\partial_t|_{\gamma(t)}$, so Hawking's singularity theorem corresponds exactly to the $K=0$ case of Corollary \ref{cor:singthm} (and whether one has a past or a future singularity is determined by the sign of $H_\Sigma= n \frac{f'(t_0)}{f(t_0)}$, which equals the sign of $\frac{f'(t_0)}{f(t_0)}$).